gkioxari/aims2020_visualrecognition/TEST3.md

   2. False

 ### Question 14
-In [NMR](nmr), the 3D shapes are predicted by computing a loss between
+In [NMR][nmr], the 3D shapes are predicted by computing a loss between
   1. 2D shilhouettes
   2. 3D pointclouds
   3. 3D meshes

 ### Question 15
-In [Mesh R-CNN](meshrcnn), a mesh subdivision followed by a graph convolution results in
+In [Mesh R-CNN][meshrcnn], a mesh subdivision followed by a graph convolution results in
   1. increasing the receptive field
   2. decreasing the receiptive field
   3. none of the above